 JUST DO IT.
-The book consists of observations and recommendations for those who want to walk the path of art making.
-For an aspiring writer, for example, the recommendation to not care about how many pages you have written or whether or not the writing is any good.
-The only thing that matters is to show up, putting in the time and manage the time well.
+For an aspiring writer, for example, the recommendation is to not bother about how many pages you have written or whether or not the writing is any good.
+The only thing that matters is to show up, put in the time and manage the time well.
 Real writers know that writing is not difficult.
 It is difficult to sit down and write.

 GRIND IT OUT.
 The professional concentrates on doing the job and lets the reward come if it may.
-The professional works seven days a week, understands deferred reward and apply following process and mindset (1) shows up every day no matter what, (2) is long-term dedicated, (3) has high and real efforts, (4) does not over-identify with the job, (5) masters the technology, (6) has a sense of humor about the job and (7) gets praise and responsibility in the real world.
+They apply the following process and mindset: (1) shows up every day no matter what, (2) is long-term dedicated, (3) has high and real efforts, (4) does not over-identify with the job, (5) masters the technology, (6) has a sense of humor about the job, and (7) gets praise and responsibility in the real world.

 THE INNER SCORECARD.
-The professional respects contributions and feedback from those who have walked the same path before.
+The professional respects contributions and feedback.
 It is important to distance one’s professional consciousness from one’s personal ego.
-It takes a lot of strength and character to do that because evolution has programmed us to feel rejection in the stomach.
-This is how the tribe imposes obedience, through the threat of expulsion – a fear that paralyzes us and prevents us from doing our job and leaving it to public judgment.
+It takes a lot of character to do that because evolution has programmed us to feel rejection.
+This is how the tribe imposes obedience, through the threat of expulsion – a fear that paralyzes us and prevents us from leaving it to public judgment.
 The amateur lets negative opinions create cowardice and takes external criticism to heart and lets it triumph over the self-image.
 Seeing oneself as a victim is the opposite of doing one’s job.

 “The ego doesn’t want us to evolve.
 The ego runs the show right now.
 It likes things just the way they are.
 The instinct that pulls us toward art is the impulse to evolve, to learn, to heighten and elevate our consciousness.
 The ego hates this.
 Because the more awake we become, the less we need the ego”